BrodyFoy/setpoint_calculation/README.txt

-%% README file for Supplemental File 3 | Code for calculation of setpoints
+%% README file for "Code for calculation of setpoints"
+% The purpose of this code is to calculate the setpoint of an
+% input time series, by fitting a between 1-3 component Gaussian
+% mixture model (GMM).
+The setpoint for the time series is assumed to be
+% the mean of the largest GMM component, for the number of fit components
+% with the lowest AIC score.
+%
 % Code was written by Prof Brody H Foy.
 Contact: brodyfoy@uw.edu

 %% Code takes in two inputs: